 If you're ready to hustle and bustle again, walk back in the direction of the Harajuku Station but cross the street to the nearby Takeshita Street, the world-famous shopping district in Tokyo.
 The street is widely-known as the mecca of Japanese fashion trend, called the "Harajuku style".
 You'll find so many fashion boutiques, food shops (from sweet to savory), cute collectible stores (from Pokemon to all the Sanrio characters), cosplay and lolita girls... but mostly people.

-It's already night, but you'll notice that the city's even more alive in the dark.
-So it's time to enjoy the glimmering night life of Tokyo!
+It's already night, but you'll notice the city's even more alive in the dark.
+It's time to enjoy the glimmering night life of Tokyo!
 From Harajuku Station, take a short train trip to Shibuya Station.
 Exit the station through the Hachiko Exit and find Hachiko Square right outside the station.
-The featured statue is dedicated to Hachiko, an Akita dog whose life story is widely-known and honoured for his faithfulness to his master.
+The featured statue is dedicated to Hachiko, an Akita dog whose life story is widely-known and honored for his faithfulness to his master.
 It has been one of most popular meeting spots in Japan.

 Then, try to blend in with the busy people of Tokyo and join the scramble at the Shibuya Crossing, the most famous and busiest crossing area for pedestrians in Tokyo.
 Every 3,5 minutes, all the traffic lights turn red and thousands of people cross the road at the same time.
 The crossing experience is amazing, with all the neon lights and advertising music adds up to the bustling atmosphere.
 Shibuya Crossing is often being called as the "Times Square of Tokyo".